James Garland (Virginia politician)

-James Garland (June 6, 1791 – August 8, 1885) was a nineteenth-century politician, military officer, planter, lawyer and judge from Virginia.
+James Garland (June 6, 1791 – August 8, 1885) was a 19th-century politician, military officer, planter, lawyer and judge from Virginia.
+From 1835 to 1841, he was a member of the U.S. House of Representatives for three terms.
+He had previously served in the War of 1812.

 Early and family life

-Born in Ivy Depot, Albemarle County, Virginia, James Garland was the eldest of four sons born to Hudson Martin Garland (1773-1863) and his wife, the former Elizabeth Penn (née Phillips) Garland (1763-1846).
+Born in Ivy Depot, Albemarle County, Virginia, James Garland was the eldest of four sons born to Hudson Martin Garland (1773–1863) and his wife, the former Elizabeth Penn (née Phillips) Garland (1763–1846).
 His mother was the grandniece of William Penn.
 His father was one of many lawyer Garlands in Albemarle County, but moved to Amherst County (from which Nelson County was divided) after the death of his father (another James Garland) in 1781.
 Hudson Garland represented Amherst County in the Virginia General Assembly for one term (December 3, 1804 – February 1, 1805) and served as a captain in the war of 1812.
 Another of Hudson Garland's sons became General John Garland, who continued his Army career through the war with Mexico, and served briefly during the American Civil War, but died of disease in New York City on June 5, 1861); his daughter had become the wife of Lt.
 Confederate General James Longstreet.
 Another brother, Samuel Garland Sr., became a successful lawyer in Lynchburg, as well as a landowner (for whom Garland Hill was named), and the uncle of Confederate Brig.
 General Samuel Garland, Jr. (who died in September 1862).

 This James Garland received a private education and began reading law, and married Sarah Burch in the newly created Nelson County on September 22, 1814.
-They had at least one daughter who survived them (Sallie B. Garland Christian, 1837-1928).
+They had at least one daughter who survived them (Sallie B. Garland Christian, 1837–1928).
 By 1820, the Garland household included five free people (including two sons and a daughter younger than 10) and nine slaves.